chantommyy/Re-readr/README.md

 - Register an account
 - Enter the ISBN of your book to upload it on the platform
 - Search for available books
-- Send a request for the book you like
+- Send a swap request for the book you like
-- Exchange your book
+- Swap your book once your request is approved
 - Leave a review

 **Features**